Stackclash/5e-vault/5. Mechanics/Bestiary/Undead/Gnoll Witherling (MPMM).md

 aliases: ["Gnoll Witherling"]
 ---
 # Gnoll Witherling
 *Source: Mordenkainen Presents: Monsters of the Multiverse p.
-145, Volo's Guide to Monsters p.
-155*
+145*

 > [!quote]- A quote from Mordenkainen
 >